Workout Routine Golf

 Stand with your feet shoulder-width apart and extend your arms out in front of you.
 Keeping your hips stationary, rotate your upper body from side to side, allowing your arms to follow the movement.
 This exercise helps loosen up your spine and warm up your core muscles, promoting flexibility and rotational power in your golf swing.

-See also Workout Routines For Losing Weight
+See also Workout Routines Beginners

 Strength Training Exercises